hailelagi/hailelagi.com/content/writing/legos.md

 ---
-title: "It's Legos all the way down"
+title: "It's legos all the way down"
 date: 2023-01-25T22:42:06+01:00
-draft: true
+draft: false
 ---

 Often as folks who create useful software things we tend to think of ourselves as people who write software for "users".
 A "user" clicks a button and